Joshua Chapter 2

 “Go to the hill country.”
 The mountainous area rises up quickly very quickly just about one-half mile from Tel Jericho.
-The pursuers would have naturally thought that the men from Israel would have headed back east towards the Jordan, about 5 miles (8 km) away.
+The pursuers would have naturally thought that the men from Israel would have headed back east toward the Jordan, about five miles (8 km) away.

 The Hebrew word translated “cord” is tiqvah (#08615 תִּקְוָה), which has two meanings, and both are appropriate here.
 The two meanings are “cord, line” and “hope.”
 In Rahab’s case, she was to tie a “cord” of scarlet thread, which was also her “hope” of being delivered from death, into the window so the Israelite warriors could see it.(top)

 “out of the doors of your house, outside.”
 The Hebrew does not use the word for “street” although many versions read that way based on the likely correct assumption that outside the house was the street.

 “if any hand is on him.”
 This is idiomatic for “if anyone harms him.”(top)